vidhimantry/Code-Extinct/README.md

-# Code-Extinct-Game
+# Code Extinct Game

 A fun and lightweight browser game where users guess hidden words in a Hangman-style format built using React.
-The game focuses on a clean UI, smooth transitions and a rewarding streak system that keeps players engaged.
+The game focuses on a clean UI, smooth transitions and a rewarding streak system that provides an engaging user experience.

 ## 🚀 Features
 - **Random word gameplay** — a new word is selected each round to keep things fresh.